Orpington chickens are one of the most popular breeds, but when someone sees a lavender one, they’re instantly mesmerized.

-Lavender Orpingtons have a recognizable, desirable appearance.
+Lavender Orpington chickens have a recognizable, desirable appearance.
 They look similar to Buff Orpingtons, only with a beautiful lavender color.

 What Color Eggs Do Lavender Orpingtons Lay?

 The Lavender Orpington egg color is light brown.
-Each egg is fairly large, and female chickens lay about three to four eggs per week.
+The light brown eggs are fairly large, and female chickens lay about three to four eggs per week.

-Adult Lavender Orpingtons are big chickens, with hens weighing about 8 pounds and roosters weighing 10 pounds.
+Adults are big chickens, with hens weighing about 8 pounds and roosters weighing 10 pounds.
 Their lavender feathers look fluffy, making them look bigger than they actually are.
-Yet, these chickens don’t feel as soft as you’d expect.
+Yet, Lavender Orpington chickens don’t feel as soft as you’d expect.

 They have a red comb with five points, and their wattles and earlobes are also red.
 Their eyes are a dark red-brown color, and they always have dark-colored beaks.

 Lavender isn’t a color that’s officially recognized in the United States or the United Kingdom.
 Yet, due to their increasing popularity, they might be recognized in the near future.

 The general Orpington breed standard states that they should be broad-bodied and low to the ground.
 Their backs should be short and curved, while their tails are also fairly short.

 Lavender Orpington Temperament